Quiver Killer FAQs

 Installing Quiver Killer inserts is fairly easy and can be quite fast.
 In our hands, we can install a set of inserts into a single ski in 15 minutes or less, depending upon how many inserts are required.

 For the easiest installation into new skis, we recommend you have your local ski shop drill out pilot holes for you using a shop jig for your binding.
-They'll usually do this fairly inexpensively, and it'll give you confidence on the hole spacing without having to work out the paper jig dimensions.
+This is straight-forward for them, and it'll give you confidence on the hole spacing without having to work out the paper jig dimensions.

 If you're mounting to existing skis, this is really easy.
 Simply remove the binding and existing binding screws, drill out the binding holes (we recommend using our pro step bit) and follow the general insert installation instructions.
 Tapping the holes is key and ensuring you're perpendicular to the ski is important before you cut the threads.
 A simple two dimensional visual check on the tap position is generally all that is required, although some use a drill/tap guide to make this easier.